Understanding how this government agency influences your energy bills, protects your consumer rights, and ensures safe service delivery.

 Are public utility commissioners elected or appointed?

-Can the PUC lower my electric bill?
+Can a Public Utilities Commission lower my electric bill?

 Do public utility commissions regulate the internet and broadband?